timothyarthur/annotate/index.md

 21. Next, return to the command window to stop the Jekyll serve command by typing: “CTRL-C”.

 22. In the command line, store your annotations in subfolders and create a copy of the IIIF manifest by typing: `bundle exec jekyll build --incremental`.

-23. Once this command has run, then type: `bundle exec rake`.
+23. Once this command has run, then type: `bundle exec rake`. **(If you receive an error message beginning with `rake aborted!`, repeat steps 22 and 23)**

 24. Your annotations and subfolders should now be created and saved.